zaqifathis/BIMserver-doc/JSON-Queries.md

 > The new query language is still in development, so expect this to change.

-You can read the original motivations to write this language [[here | New-query-langage]]
+You can read the original motivations to write this language [here](New-query-langage)

 # Intro